containerd/containerd/docs/sandbox-api.md

 ## Port forwarding

 By default containerd serves `kubectl port-forward` from the sandbox's network namespace on the host.
-Runtimes whose network is not reachable from there — a VM-isolated sandbox such as Kata, or a userspace netstack such as gVisor — implement `SandboxService.PortForward` instead, enabled per runtime handler with `port_forward_type = "sandbox"` in the CRI config.
+Runtimes whose network is not reachable from there — a sandbox isolated in a virtual machine, or one running its own network stack in userspace — implement `SandboxService.PortForward` instead, enabled per runtime handler with `port_forward_type = "sandbox"` in the CRI config.